AdityaBaxla/school-management-system/learning.md

 ### controllers to check complex validation of data and using external api's.

 ### electron starting problem

 error while loading shared libraries: libnss3.so: cannot open shared object file: No such file or directory first update and upgrade sudo apt install libnss3-dev sudo apt install libasound2

+### could not be cloned

+vue's proxy object cannot be direcly sent to electron, use spread and objctify to send